Tooth Abscess - How to Heal A Tooth Abscess (Dental Abscess)

 #7 Chinese Herbalist – Chinese herbs taken internally or topically can be very effective at healing a tooth abscess.
 Many acupuncturists or Chinese medical clinics have herbs on hand.

-What About Tooth Brushing with Toothpaste or Fluoride for Dental Abscess
+What About Brushing with Toothpaste or Fluoride for Abscessed Teeth?

 People always ask me if they should use toothpaste or even fluoride to brush their teeth.
 These pastes contain sweeteners and chemicals.
 And fluoride is a deadly poison, I wouldn’t put it in my mouth.
 You can use some sea salt to brush your teeth, make sure to brush really well for several minutes.
 Another fun way to brush teeth that is not going to be toxic like regular toothpastes is with toothsoap.

-Tooth Abscess, Dental Infections and a Cause for Concern
+Dental Infections Can Be a Cause for Concern

 Even though it is very possible to treat and even cure the tooth abscess condition at home in a relatively short period of time, I don’t want you to get the idea that this is something to take lightly.
-A tooth abscess is a dental infection.
 Dental infections have been shown to be related or to even cause other diseases.
 Dental infections may also aggravate pre-existing health problems.
 Up to 28 conditions can be caused or related to dental disease, including eye problems, arthritis, and inflammations of the stomach, intestine, appendix, gall bladder and kidney.
 (Source: Hal Huggins, Uninformed Consent)

 If you can treat the tooth abscess and heal it naturally, great.
 However you want to take steps to make sure it does get healed fully.